Black metal: After the second wave (1998–present)

 Since the 2000s, a number of anti-Islamic and anti-religious black metal bands—whose members come from Muslim backgrounds—have emerged in the Middle East.
 Janaza, believed to be Iraq's first female black metal artist, released the demo Burning Quran Ceremony in 2010.
 Its frontwoman, Anahita, claimed her parents and brother were killed by a suicide bomb during the Iraq War.
 Another Iraqi band, Seeds of Iblis, also fronted by Anahita, released their debut EP Jihad Against Islam in 2011 through French label Legion of Death.
 Metal news website Metalluminati suggests that their claims of being based in Iraq are a hoax.
-These bands, along with Tadnees (from Saudi Arabia), Halla (from Iran), False Allah (from Bahrain), and Mosque of Satan (from Lebanon), style themselves as the "Arabic Anti-Islamic Legion."
+These bands, along with Tadnees (from Saudi Arabia), Halla (from Iran), False Allah (from Bahrain), and Mosque of Satan (from Lebanon), style themselves as the "Arabic Anti-Islamic Legion".
 Another Lebanese band, Ayat, drew much attention with their debut album Six Years of Dormant Hatred, released through North American label Moribund Records in 2008.
 Some European bands have also begun expressing anti-Islamic views, most notably the Norwegian band Taake.

-Stylistic divisions
+Styles and subgenres

 Regarding the sound of black metal, there are two conflicting groups within the genre: "those that stay true to the genre's roots, and those that introduce progressive elements".
 The former believe that the music should always be minimalist—performed only with the standard guitar-bass-drums setup and recorded in a low fidelity style.
 One supporter of this train of thought is Blake Judd of Nachtmystium, who has rejected labeling his band black metal for its departure from the genre's typical sound.
 Snorre Ruch of Thorns, on the other hand, has said that modern black metal is "too narrow" and believes that this was "not the idea at the beginning".

 Since the 1990s, different styles of black metal have emerged and some have melded Norwegian-style black metal with other genres:

 Ambient black metal

-Ambient black metal is a style of black metal that relies on heavy incorporation of atmospheric, sometimes dreamy textures, and is therefore less aggressive.
+Ambient black metal, also known as atmospheric black metal, is a style of black metal that relies on heavy incorporation of atmospheric, sometimes dreamy textures, and is therefore less aggressive.
 It often features synthesizers or classical instrumentation, typically for melody or ethereal "shimmering" over the wall of sound provided by the guitars.
 The music is usually slow to mid paced with rare blast beat usage, without any abrupt changes and generally features slowly developing, sometimes repetitive melodies and riffs, which separate it from other black metal styles.
 Subject matter usually concerns nature, folklore, mythology, and personal introspection.
-Artists include Agalloch and Wolves in the Throne Room.
+Artists include Summoning, Agalloch, Urfaust, and Wolves in the Throne Room.